-- \$300.00 fine.

-- 6 months out of any school sports and/or any school related activity in which the student is involved.
+- \$300.00 fine. - 6 months out of any school sports and/or any school related activity in which the student is involved.
 This will include any practices that may be required.

-- Smoking cessation program will be offered.

-- Mandatory parent meeting with Principal/Dean/Housemaster.

-- 2 days of Independent Work Station.
+Students will be prohibited from attending a club or activity for three meetings or practices from the date of the incident. - Smoking cessation DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 2 3 days of Independent Work Station. - Student Athletes will be disciplined according to MIAA guidelines